How To Navigate Your Sex Life When Your Partner Begins Taking Antidepressants

 A little over a month ago, my boyfriend returned from work early in tears.
 He sat me down in our living room to tell me something I already knew – he had depression.
 For the first time since his mood had swooped to a dark place mid-lockdown, he was using the big, bad D-word and admitting that he needed some help.

-Within days he had joined the ever-growing population of UK adults needing antidepressants.
-NHS data shows us that 70.9 million antidepressant prescriptions were vended in 2018, and while the data for antidepressant prescriptions in 2020 won’t be available for some time, we know that the pandemic and subsequent lockdown has considerably affected the mental health of UK residents with almost one in five adults admitting to experiencing some form of depression in June 2020.
+Within days he had joined the ever-growing population of adults needing antidepressants.
+In the U.K., NHS data shows us that 70.9 million antidepressant prescriptions were vended in 2018.
+In Canada, 9% of us are on antidepressants and while the data for antidepressant prescriptions in 2020 won’t be available for some time, we know that the pandemic and subsequent lockdown has considerably affected the mental health of people.

 Advertisement